Message Delivery - Carrier violation

 Error - 30007

-Your message content was flagged as objectionable and blocked by the receiving wireless carrier.
-Some carriers do this to enforce rules or regulations about what types of messaging are allowed to that country or mobile network.
-Many carriers also have systems in place to protect mobile subscribers from spam or unwanted messages.
+Your message content was filtered, flagged as objectionable, and blocked by the receiving wireless carriers (Verizon, T-Mobile, AT&T, Sprint, etc.).
+This is done by a wireless carrier for violating carrier rules or regulations.
+Many carriers have systems in place to protect mobile subscribers from spam or unwanted messages.

 Carriers in the U.S. appear to be using adaptive (machine learning) software systems to protect their users.
 These systems look at both message content and volume and behave very much like email filtering systems.
 Messages receive a cumulative score based on how many messages have come from a phone number during a certain time period, how many similar messages have transited the carrier’s network, or if the message contains content that makes it a high match for spam or A2P.
 Time periods are measured by the second, minute, hour, and day.